carlosazaustre/iojs-api-example/README.md

 # IO.js API REST

-Building an API RESTfull written in ECMAScript6 on IO.js
+Building an API RESTful written in ECMAScript6 on IO.js

 ## Requeriments